ibm-cloud-docs/cloud-pak-multicloud-management/infra-mgmt-get-started-app-v2.md

     ![Figure showing example standard type bucket created.](images/buckets.png){: caption="Figure 3.
 Example Standard type bucket created" caption-side="bottom"}

-2. Upload the CloudForms installation image (file name: `cfme-rhos-5.11.4.x86_64.qcow2`) to your IBM Cloud Object Storage.
+2. Upload the Infrastructure management installation image (file name: `cp4mcm-im-rhos-2.1.x86_64.qcow2`) to your IBM Cloud Object Storage.
 Select your bucket and click Add Objects to upload the images.
-For more information, see [Uploading data by using the console](https://cloud.ibm.com/docs/services/cloud-object-storage?topic=cloud-object-storage-upload#upload-console). **Note:** You can use the Aspera high-speed transfer plug-in to upload images larger than 200 MB.
+For more information, see [Uploading data by using the console](https://cloud.ibm.com/docs/services/cloud-object-storage?topic=cloud-object-storage-upload#upload-console).

+   **Note:** You can use the Aspera high-speed transfer plug-in to upload images larger than 200 MB.
 ![Figure showing example that uses Aspera uploaded file to bucket.](images/upload_images_to_bucket.png){: caption="Figure 4.
 Example using Aspera uploaded file to bucket" caption-side="bottom"}

 3. From IBM Cloud Identity and Access Management (IAM), create an authorization between the Virtual Private Cloud (VPC) Infrastructure (source service) > Image Service for VPC (resource type) and Cloud Object Storage (target service).
 For more information, see [Create an authorization](https://cloud.ibm.com/docs/iam?topic=iam-serviceauth#serviceauth).